Ghana Empire: Vassal of Mali

-Economy
+Economy and Trade

+Since the 6th–7th centuries CE, the Ghana Empire was in charge of trade in central West Africa.
+They had their own precious resources such as gold, copper, ivory, and salt.
+Their control of regional trade led to West African trading with North African merchants that brought camel caravans across the Sahara.
+This established Trans-Saharan trade.
+Important gold trade routes passed through the capital of Ancient Ghana, Koumbi Saleh.
+Trade extended throughout the Sahara to kingdoms in southern Europe, which had a very high demand for the precious metal.
+Demand was also high because Muslim states used gold coins (dinar) as currency.
+This is what linked Ghana to the Middle East and Europe.

 Most of the information about the economy of Ghana comes from al-Bakri.
 He noted that merchants had to pay a tax of one gold dinar on imports of salt, and two on exports of salt.
 Other products had fixed dues; al-Bakri mentioned both copper and other goods.
-However, there is no evidence to suggests that the trade of gold was taxed.
-Exports probably included products such as textiles, ornaments and other materials.
+However, there is no evidence to suggest that the trade of gold was taxed.
+Exports probably included products such as textiles, ornaments, and other materials.
 Many of the hand-crafted leather goods found in present-day Morocco also had their origins in the empire. al-Bakri also mentioned that Muslims played a central role in commerce and held court appointments.

 Ibn Hawqal quotes the use of a cheque worth 42,000 dinars.
 The main centre of trade was Koumbi Saleh.
 The king claimed as his own all nuggets of gold, and allowed other people to have only 'gold dust'.
 In addition to the influence exerted by the king in local regions, tribute was received from various tributary states and chiefdoms on the empire's periphery.
 The introduction of the camel played a key role in Soninke success as well, allowing products and goods to be transported much more efficiently across the Sahara.
 These contributing factors all helped the empire remain powerful for some time, providing a rich and stable economy based on trading gold, iron, salt and slaves.

 In its last centuries, Ghana increasingly lost control of the gold trade to the Mali Empire and relied on slave raiding and trading as a principal economic activity.